Rosuav/shed/Moddability.md

     life.
   - It's VERY easy, when editing save files, to do weird things that can crash the game.
 There's no info on what you can and can't do.
+* Overwatch
+  - As an esport-level game, it's going to survive fairly well.
+But it will die if its owners stop developing it.
+There's no way for the community to keep it alive.
+* Valorant
+  - Same as Overwatch.
+By not permitting custom maps, much less server-side modding, these games limit themselves to being nothing more than their creators design them to be.
+In contrast, TF2 and CS:GO have become more than Valve could ever have imagined.